 This is a time when we gather together as a whole school or Key Stage to consider a variety of themes and stories – moral, social, multicultural, biblical.
 It is a time for reflection and quiet, an opportunity to celebrate together and share learning with one another.
 The collective worship includes a class worship where the children lead the worship and an opportunity to worship through song.

 The school has a close relationship with St Peter's Church.
 The Vicar, Mr Tim Godden, takes weekly assemblies in school.
-These have been video links through lockdown, when we were unable to meet outside of bubbles.
+(These included video links through lockdown, when we were unable to meet outside of bubbles.)
 There is also support from Katie Biden who is the church youth and children's worker.

 In the year 2020-21, the church provided an Easter in the Box experience for years 4-6, which brought the Easter story to life through an interactive film set journey in a box.

 The church is also used for school services during the year.
 At Christmas, there is a carol service.

 We held an art competition this year with a theme of prayer. ( April 2022)

 Awe and Wonder